 - Take care of your health.
-It’s never too early to start exercising, eating well, maintaining a healthy weight and modeling the importance of a healthy lifestyle to your kids.
-Our body really is a temple which means we don’t get to bring any old thing into it.
+It’s never too early to start exercising, eating well, maintaining a healthy weight and modeling the importance of a healthy lifestyle to your children.
+God wasn’t kidding when He said our body is a temple which means we don’t get to bring any old thing into it.
 You want to stay as healthy as you can so you’re able to go to the After Party for this primary reason:

 - Grand children!
 This is your reward mama!
 You raised their parents, now, if it’s part of His plan for you, you get to have the joy unspeakable of being a grandmother.
 It’s the world’s best payback ever!

 - Find a mentor.
 I know how hard it can be for younger women to find an older woman willing to speak into their lives.
 Sadly, it’s a neglected area in the church and I talk to so many young women who have no one older to mentor them.
 Women in my generation have dropped the ball for the most part and I’m not sure why.
 Either they simply don’t want to bother or they don’t feel like they have anything to offer, which is unbiblical at best: